Impulse And The Little Glutes: The Most Important Contributors To Pitching Velocity

 Our XG-Boost machine learning algorithm suggests that expanding the area under the curve to the right of the current impulse metric is a highly recommended strategy power, synchronization for velocity enhancement.
 The impulse curve can be expanded by learning to hinge and co-contract the gluteus medius and gluteus minimus, thus keeping the pelvis elevated momentarily.
 This delay allows the athlete to take advantage of the elastic and mechanical properties of the back hip musculature.
 Expansion of impulse accelerates the time of transfer of back leg Z to front leg Z force.
 It also increases the lead leg peak Y force as the athlete braces against the ground with the landing leg and, finally, it enhances the return to on the lead leg.
 In essence, the pitcher’s impulse is the first domino that sets an entire downstream process in motion.

 As it turns out, nearly all of the the lower-half efficiencies the ARMory process has considered to be disconnections are impulse killers.
-Either through reciprocal inhibition or by removing the GMs from optimal length, these movement patterns disable or suppress GM activity and thus become significant impulse and velocity killers.
+Either through reciprocal inhibition, or by removing the little glutes from optimal length, these movement patterns disable or suppress the little glutes activity and thus become significant impulse and velocity killers.

 If you’d like to join us for the most sophisticated and highly effective process in the baseball training industry, call our CFO/COO, Amy Marsh at 866-787-4533 or click on one of the buttons below to learn more about how to engage our services.